riot/riot.github.io/documentation.md

 The input field values can be simply updated using the `value={newValue}` expression.
 Riot.js normalizes this behavior for input, select and textarea elements.

-### Case note - Textarea and value
+### Note about Textarea and value

-It againsts HTML standard that textarea has no such `value` attribute, but for Riot.js seeing textarea as an input component, it identifies the `value` attribute for its context updating.
+Textarea tags are a special kind of Input nodes and if you want to update their values you should prefer the use the `value` attribute.
+Riot.js in this case will set the native `input.value` attribute for you as expected.

 ```html
 <textarea value={state.value}>{state.text}</textarea>
 <button onclick={updateText}>update</button>